sylvain-kern/tufte-style-article/readme.md

 ##  MikTeX users on Windows

-1. Create a \texttt{localtexmf} directory if you do not already have one, for instance
+1. Create a `localtexmf` directory if you do not already have one, for instance
     ```
     C:\Users<you>\localtexmf